Starkj13/mkw-server/README.md

 Computer Config
 1. Change the DNS resolver on your computer to the ip of the CoWFC server.

+Playing
-Gaming now you should be able to launch MKW and go into the Nintendo WFC tab and start adding friends.
+now you should be able to launch MKW and go into the Nintendo WFC tab and start adding friends.

-Have fun playing with your friends
+Have fun playing with your friends. 🎮

 📖 Notes
 -------